robb-j/SimpleSounds/README.md

 [[SimpleSoundPlayer sharedPlayer] setTarget:ship];
 ```

 Optionally you can tweek the audible range property.
 This is the distance, in points, that your target SKNode can hear.
 Sounds played beyond that distance will not be heard.
 This could be useful if your character got in a vehicle they might need to be able to hear further that when they were just on foot.
+This property can be changed at anytime and doesn't have to be at the start.

 ```objc
 [[SimpleSoundPlayer sharedPlayer] setAudibleRange:500.0f];